IATI/D-Portal/documents/translations.md

 Edit the url to **tongue=non** to be in debug mode; eg. http://d-portal.org/ctrack.html?country=BD&tongue=non#view=main

 You should now be able to see the chunk names where the translation will be applied to.

+Read more about **How to modify and test the texts in ctrack** - https://github.com/devinit/D-Portal/blob/master/documents/ctrack_texts.md